Hero Background

 • A properly ducted vent hood to the exterior

-• Adequate CFM (fan strength) for your cooktop size
+• Adequate fan strength (CFM) for your cooktop size

 10. Budget Planning & Expected ROI in The Woodlands

-Kitchen remodel budgets in The Woodlands vary based on home size, neighborhood, materials, and scope, but typical ranges look like this:
+Kitchen remodel budgets vary based on scope, finishes, and whether you change the layout.
+Typical ranges look like this:

 Remodel Type Approx. Budget (Local Range) What It Usually Includes